rockettheme/docs/Docs/wordpress/themes/hexeris/demo_header.md

 The header section remains the same across the entire demo site.
 For this reason, it exists in the default **Widget Override** menu.
 It is also a fairly simple section to set up.

 #### Gantry Logo
-The first thing you'll need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
+The first thing you will need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
 Once this is done, the logo should appear in the upper-left area of the front page as it does in the demo.
 You can further customize this logo by following the instructions in our [FAQ][faq].

 #### Gantry Divider
 This widget tells WordPress to start a new widget column beginning with the widget placed directly below the divider in the section.